Evolution of progenitors for electron capture supernovae: Introduction

 \section{Introduction}

-Electron capture supernova (ECSN) is a quite distinct class in core collapse supernova (CCSN).
-While an ordinary CCSN is considered to be triggered by a collapse of an Fe core, which is located at the center of the star with an onion-like compositional structure, a progenitor of an ECSN is a super asymptotic giant branch (SAGB) star that has a core mainly consists of oxygen and neon, surrounded by a thin helium shell and diffuse hydrogen envelope \citep{nom87}.
-In an ONe Chandrasekhar mass core, electron capture reactions on $^{24}$Mg and $^{20}$Ne heat the surroundings.
-As a result, O and Ne burning ignites at the center and generates energy, and O+Ne deflagration propagates outward.
+Electron capture supernova (ECSN) is a distinct class in core collapse supernova (CCSN).
+An ECSN progenitor is a super asymptotic giant branch (SAGB) star with a mainly oxygen and neon core, surrounded by a thin helium shell and diffuse hydrogen envelope \citep{nom87}.
+In an ONe Chandrasekhar mass core, electron capture reactions by $^{24}$Mg and $^{20}$Ne heat the surroundings.
+As a result, O+Ne burning ignites at the center and generates energy, and O+Ne deflagration propagates outward.
 However, the released energy is too small to explode the highly bound core \citep{miy80}.
 Further electron capture reactions in the central NSE region (Nuclear Statistical Equilibrium) accelerate core contraction.
-Finally, a proto-neutron star forms and the star ends up as a weak type II supernova \citep{kit06}.
+Finally, a proto-neutron star forms and becomes a weak type II supernova \citep{kit06}.

 The most distinct point of the progenitor may be its contrasting structure of a highly concentrated core and a diffuse envelope.
-With a progenitor model of an ECSN \citep{nom87}, a hydrodynamical simulation by \citet{kit06} showed that the delayed explosion powered by neutrino heating takes place even in a one-dimensional calculation, and the successful explosion is confirmed by recent multi-dimensional calculations as well \citep{jan12}.
-From these self-consistent calculations, properties of ECSNe such as nucleosynthesis \citep{wan11, wan13} have been studied.
+While the prompt explosion reported in an earlier work of \citet{hil84} was not confirmed in other groups' simulations \citep{bur85, bar87}, a hydrodynamical simulation of collapsing ONe core showed that the delayed explosion powered by neutrino heating takes place even in one-dimensional calculations \citep{may88, kit06}.
+The successful explosion is found by recent multi-dimensional calculations as well \citep{jan12}, and properties of ECSNe such as nucleosynthesis \citep{wan11, wan13} have been studied.